PurpleKingdomGames/indigo-website/website/blog/2021-08-17-roguelike-post-mortem.md

 This works because the Player's actions are always evaluated first and carried out immediately.
 In a fair fight with two evenly matched players, the first player would always win.

-In Indigo things are not so simple because Indigo discourages first-mover advantage by decoupling action from outcome.
+In Indigo things are not so simple because Indigo hugely discourages first-mover advantage by decoupling action from outcome.
 In reality the combatants effectively both attacked at the same time in the same instant!
 Like this:

 1. On update, the Player attacks the Orc, _emitting an event with the amount of damage to be inflicted_.
 2. The Orc's health has not yet been reduced, so the Orc is still alive during this update.
 3. The Orc attacks!
-It gets one last gasping attempt at killing the Player!
-The Orc also emits an event saying the Player has been damaged.
+It doesn't know it's dead yet!
+It gets one last gasping attempt at killing the Player! _The Orc also emits an event saying the Player has been damaged_.
 4. On the next frame, the relevant damage is inflicted on both parties.
 5. The Orc is killed as before... but the Player has been unexpectedly injured or killed too!